 PLEASE NOTE: We are not an open farm and only offer alpaca walking – and by prior booking.
 If you would like to book a walk please go to our booking page

 - All walks must be pre-booked and are available every day of the week and all year round (subject to availability but excluding Christmas Day and Boxing Day).

 - Walking an alpaca allows you to walk YOUR VERY OWN ALPACA for the entirety of the walk.

 - Accompanying a walker entitles you to walk alongside an alpaca walker but not to walk an alpaca yourself.

-- We sometimes take a llama on the walk as well as the alpacas.
-If you would rather not walk a llama please let us know.
+- We often take a llama on the walk as well as the alpacas.
+If you would like to walk a llama please let us know.

 - Alpacas are herd animals so a minimum of 2 alpacas must be booked for each walk.
 We normally cater for up to 12 walking alpacas on any given walk.

 - It is possible to accommodate single walkers but only in conjunction with another group so as to always have a minimum of 2 alpacas walking – as they are herd animals.

 - Walks start from the farm yard at about midday.
 We ask that you arrive ten minutes beforehand so we can be good to go at midday.
 If you arrive earlier, we would suggest visiting Trading Boundaries at the end of our road for coffee/tea as we are working right up to 11:50am most days!